caseyegan/digitalframeworks/Assignment2.md

 As presented, the data uses the methodology described by the Census and uses the equation it provides to arrive at the value.

-While the Census, doesn't allow a link to a specific data set, [here](https://www2.census.gov/programs-surveys/popest/technical-documentation/methodology/2010-2017/2017-natstcopr-meth.pdf) is a link to the methodology.
+While the Census doesn't allow a link to a specific data set, [here](https://www2.census.gov/programs-surveys/popest/technical-documentation/methodology/2010-2017/2017-natstcopr-meth.pdf) is a link to the methodology.

 Best,
 Casey Egan